 - Blood in the stool

-Signs and symptoms of salmonella infection generally last two to seven days.
-Diarrhea may last up to 10 days, although it may take several months before bowels return to normal.
+Signs and symptoms of salmonella infection generally last a few days to a week.
+Diarrhea may last up to 10 days, but it may take several months before bowels return to usual stool habits.

 A few varieties of salmonella bacteria result in typhoid fever, a sometimes deadly disease that is more common in developing countries.